jivandabeast/Competitive-Ranked-Wordle/README.md

    `cd Competitive-Ranked-Wordle`

-   `docker built -t competitive-ranked-wordle .`
+   `docker build -t competitive-ranked-wordle .`

 3. Create a folder for the resources & create required files